jcs-instructor/mobtimer/backlog.md

   - [ ] Decide on must haves for rollout to others
     - [ ] Extension
-      - Specify mobName in vscode extension (not "front-end-timer") - see also "front-end-timer" related backlog item below
+      - Specify mobName (unhardcode) (not "front-end-timer") - see also "front-end-timer" related backlog item below
       - Provide instructions for installing extension
       - Bugs (manual test and fix, etc.)
       - Does sound work?
-Is it needed
+Is it needed?
     - [ ] Web app
       - Home page changes?
       - Bugs (manual test and fix, etc.)